specify/webportal-installer/README.md

    directory.
 The copied files should be given names that are suitable for use in URLs; so no spaces, capital letters, slashes or other problematic characters.
 E.g. `kufish.zip`
-4. Build the SOLR app: `make clean && make`.
+4. Build the Solr app: `make clean && make`.
-5. Copy the solr core to the solr installation:
+5. Copy the Solr core to the Solr installation:

    [CORENAME] - the name of the exported archive without the file extension.
 (E.g. `kufish`)